What Do You Do With Your Wedding Dress after the Big Day? 5 Ways to Recycle Wedding Dresses

 3) Recycle Wedding Dress into Party Wear

-Consider taking elements from your dress and creating a new look for party or evening wear.
+Consider taking elements from your dress and creating a new look for sustainable party or evening wear.
 You can recycle aspects of dresses such as the corset and lace detailing of the sleeves, ensuring that the magical memories experienced in your dress will carry on.